JuliaLang/julia/doc/src/devdocs/valgrind.md

 ## General considerations

-By default, Valgrind assumes that, there is no self modifying code in the programs it runs.
+By default, Valgrind assumes that there is no self modifying code in the programs it runs.
 This assumption works fine in most instances but fails miserably for a just-in-time compiler like `julia`.
 For this reason it is crucial to pass `--smc-check=all-non-file` to `valgrind`, else code may crash or behave unexpectedly (often in subtle ways).

 In some cases, to better detect memory errors using Valgrind, it can help to compile `julia` with memory pools disabled.
-The compile-time flag `MEMDEBUG` disables memory pools in Julia and `MEMDEBUG2` disables memory pools in FemtoLisp.
+The compile-time flag `MEMDEBUG` disables memory pools in Julia, and `MEMDEBUG2` disables memory pools in FemtoLisp.
 To build `julia` with both flags, add the following line to `Make.user`: